NXPHoverGames/MR-ESC-MCXA-AM32/README.md

 MR-ESC-MCXA-AM32 is a proof of concept Drone motor ESC (Electronic Speed Controller) motor controller, using NXP MCXA153 MCU and running the opensource AM32 software.

-Other NXP or Custom software can also be made to run on this design.
+NOTE: This design is not supported by NXP motor control framework tools (it could of course be made to run with modifications)

 Design files are in KiCAD.

 Target MCU in AM32 directories is "a153"